AmitKumarDas/fun-with-programming/thoughts/go-scripting.md

 ### Take 3 (Sep 2022)
 I started digging more into the internals of mage & found its sh package to be quite useful.
 It is not a tool to replace bash but provides just enough functions to make scripting in go effective.
-I started making few changes to mage's sh package to make it aligned for scripting business.
+I started making few changes to mage's sh package to make it aligned to scripting.
 For example, I wanted the logic to detect missing ENV variables which are so common in scripts.
-This pushed me to add several utility functions to automagically expand ENV variables if present & hence make the whole scripting journey smooth.
-In addition, I never had to bother about linters, etc. since go compiler was more than enough.
+This further pushed me to add several utility functions to automagically expand ENV variables if present & hence make the whole scripting journey smooth.
+In addition, I never had to bother about linters, etc. since go compiler was more than enough for my requirements.

 ### Take 4 (Sep 2022)
 How about using `go test` as the UX to trigger the newly built go script?
+After all the new code is 100% golang.
+We get all the advantages that `go test` has to offer by using the same to write the blueprint _(read ordered steps that makes the script)_.

+## Proof Of Work
+- carvel-packaging folder in this repo contains the original bash script I have talking about
+- shellx-carvel folder is the golang version of the script